Krushna-shinde/Flashcard-Generator/README.md

 6 - daisyUI-Tailwind CSS Components

 ## Pages in brief
-### 1 - Create New Flashcard Page.
+### 1 - Create Flashcard Page.
 This page will create a particular flashcard and contain two forms.
 One for creating a flashcard group and the other for adding terms or cards to that flashcard group.
 The main flashcard form has three feilds - Create Group (Title of flashcard Group), Image and Description.
 The term form will also have three feilds - Enter Term (Title of card), Enter Definition and image.
+Image field is not working properly right now.

 ### 2 - My Flashcard Page.
-This page will display all group of flashcards, Its shows image on top, then name of group, then description and last it has two buttons -
+This page will display all group of flashcards, Its shows image on top, then name og group, then description and last it has two buttons -
 1 - View Cards
 This will navigate to Flashcard Details Page.
 2 - Delete Icon